Section 179 Tax Deduction By Vehicle Weight Over 6,000 Pounds

 - GMC Savana cargo or passenger van (order only)

-Along with our GMC selection, we may also feature plenty of other models that qualify, including pre-owned vehicles from a spectrum of automakers.
-Shop our current inventory online and ask our team which models are eligible for tax savings.
+Along with our GMC selection, we may also feature plenty of other models that meet the Section 179 vehicle weight limit, including pre-owned vehicles from a spectrum of automakers.
+Shop our current inventory online and ask our team which models fit the requirements for tax savings.

 Harness the Section 179 Deduction To Grow Your Business